 I have returned from my six-week sabbatical.
 I am happy to be home and back to work.
 Several people have asked me if I had any revelations while I was away.
-I dont know that I would call them revelations, rather conscious realizations of things I already knew and needed to be reminded of.
+I don’t know that I would call them revelations, rather conscious realizations of things I already knew and needed to be reminded of.

-You may be hearing more about one of more of these in my future blogs or Sunday messages, but for now here are the highlights.
+hearing more about one of more of these in my future blogs or Sunday messages,

-Nature has a great deal to teach us if we pay attention.
+great deal to teach us if we pay attention.

-We can be like the tree.
-We can choose to be right where we are without questioning why or how or why?
+the tree.
+We can choose to be right where we are without questioning why or how

 I have spent a great deal of time and energy trying to figure out who I am, and all the time I am just me wherever I happen to be.
 I am just me.
 You are you, right where you are.